Saturday, January 22, 2011

 “Take cover!” he shouts from the command-post.
 None too soon.
 They have found our range.
 My ears ring and there’s’ a powerful smell of cordite.
 Stones brush my face; shrapnel whistles and I join the others in the rush through dust and smoke.
 We fall into the ditch.
 Breathing heavily and panting and somewhat shaky.
 We comment on the close shave.
 Someone tells a joke.
 The tension evaporates with the laughter.
 We relax.
 ‘Life’ magazines are lying in the ditch.
 I take one and read it.
 It describes, with photographs, the shooting of the scene from the film ‘Razor’s Edge’ in which Isabelle tries to seduce Larry in Paris.
 And multi-coloured advertisements of tasty dishes - of strawberries and cream and juicy steaks.
 And photographs of pretty girls.
 Outside the shells are whizzing overhead but one feels safe with Larry and Isabelle and the strawberries and cream and the pretty girls.
 A shell lands nearby.
 More fumes of cordite percolate into the dug-out.

-“Take post”, Len bellows from the command-post on the hill.
+“Take post”, Len [Kapel] bellows from the command-post on the hill.
 Fire orders follow.
 We dash out, shoot and dash back into cover, to the ‘Life’ magazines and jokes that soothe.
 Once the four enemy shells have landed one can estimate the arrival of the next ones since one can hear the bark of their guns and knows the time of flight of their shells.
 So while they are in the air, we fire ours.
 Things get too hot for us.
 We stop firing.

 That afternoon I saw my first 17-pounder gun in Israel.
 It had been captured from the Egyptians a day or two before and had been rushed up North.
 Most new weapons in Israel had been captured From the Arabs.
 After every offensive of the Jews new weapons become available as the result of conquest.
 Raffie, a ‘sabra’, who had been in charge of my party on the night of the ‘Altalena’ episode, was in command of the gun.
 One or two friends and I volunteered to man the 17-pounder.
 Raffie replied that he had already been given a crew, but they did not know much about the gun so he would like us to assist in training them.
 He did not need any men.
 All in all Raffie had 19 shells.